mafedavila/TDSbenchmark/README.md

 ### Results
 When finished, benchmark saves:
 - A fake dataset under fake_datasets/_toolname_/_toolname_ _dataset_.csv
-- Performance files: one for CPU and memory performance, one for GPU performance and several for other evaluation metrics.
+- Computational Performance files: one for CPU and memory performance, one for GPU performance and several for other evaluation metrics.
 For a complete list of the evaluation metrics, see the original paper.
 - For result plots of our benchmark, see "results".